sesamiapp/devportal/docs/sesami-sdk/learn-by-doing.md

     })
 ```

-store the SDKInstance in a place that you can access it easily , in my case i will store it in `window.sesamiSDK`
+Store the `SDKInstance` in a place you can access easily.
+In my case, I’ll store it in `window.sesamiSDK`:

 ```js
 window.sesamiSDK = SDKInstance;
 ```

-💡 **Tip:** Remember to activate the instant booking option in the shop settings.
-If you don’t, the SDK instance will fail to generate.

-## Rendering Calendar
+## Rendering The Calendar

-Each SDK instance will include a data object.
-You can find a sample data set [here](your-link-here).
+Each SDK instance includes a data object.
+You can find a sample dataset [here](https://sesami.dev/docs/sesami-sdk/sdk/#data).

 ### Object Structure